virarkh/SQL-Project/README.md

 Xerox 1893                        |  1434.6499|    619.3589|
 Xerox 1917                        |    1222.75|    574.6925|

-It is known that the Xerox product has the highest profit.
+It is known that the **Xerox product** has the **highest profit**.
 Therefore, it can be concluded that Superstore can increase profits in the Office Supplies category by strengthening sales in the paper sub-category and especially in Xerox products.
 This can be achieved by increasing promotion, adding product stock, or offering discounts on certain products.

 <br>